Interior structure of black holes with nonlinear terms: Interior solutions of black holes and Kasner geometry

 \section{Interior solutions of black holes and Kasner geometry}

 The addition of an extra charged scalar field to the black hole system leads to the disappearance of the inner Cauchy horizon and the formation of a series of dynamical regions~\cite{Cai:2020wrp,Hartnoll:2020fhc}.
-These regions include the collapse of the ER bridge, followed by the Josephson oscillation, and finally the Kasner universe.
+Beyond the horizon, the metric component $g_{tt}$ undergoes a rapid exponential contraction, a process that destroys the original inner horizon (the collapse of ER bridge).
+Subsequently, driven by the background gauge potential $A_t$, the charged scalar field exhibits behavior analogous to the Josephson effect in superconductivity.
+These oscillations leave observable imprints on the metric functions and serve as a key transitional phase connecting the initial collapse to the later Kasner universe; their specific parameters determine the subsequent evolution of spacetime (Josephson oscillation).
+After the Josephson oscillation, the spacetime geometry settles into a stable Kasner epoch.
+In this Kasner regime, all spatial metric components evolve as power laws in time (here, either the $z$-coordinate inward from the horizon or the proper time $\xi$), while the scalar field evolves logarithmically.
+Moreover, the Kasner exponents satisfy the relations that their sum and the sum of their squares both equal one.
+Ultimately, the final Kasner epoch terminates at the singularity.
 In some cases, Kasner inversion, transition, alternation behavior may also occur.
 Detailed analytical analysis has been provided in Ref~\cite{Hartnoll:2020fhc}.

 Before diving into numerical analysis, we first need to obtain the explicit form of the Kasner metric.
 Following Ref.~\cite{Hartnoll:2020fhc}, we can neglect the mass term of the scalar field and the charge term in the Maxwell equation.
-By ignore the coefficients of the higher-order nonlinear terms of scalar field.
+By ignoring the the higher-order nonlinear terms of scalar field.
 The Eqs.~(\ref{EM1}) \textbf{--} (\ref{EM4}) then become

 in which $E_0$ is the constant of the electric field.